pravega/pravega/documentation/src/docs/controller-service.md

 # Introduction

-The Controller service is a core component of Pravega that implements the control plane.
+The Controller Service is a core component of Pravega that implements the control plane.
 It acts as the central coordinator and manager for various operations performed in the cluster, the major two categories are: **Stream Management** and **Cluster Management**.

-The Controller service, referred to simply as **Controller** henceforth, is responsible for providing the abstraction of a Pravega [Stream](pravega-concepts.md#streams), which is the main abstraction that Pravega exposes to applications.
+The Controller Service, referred to simply as **Controller** henceforth, is responsible for providing the abstraction of a Pravega [Stream](pravega-concepts.md#streams), which is the main abstraction that Pravega exposes to applications.
 A Pravega Stream comprises one or more Stream [Segments](pravega-concepts.md#stream-segments).
 Each Stream Segment is an append-only data structure that stores a sequence of bytes.
 A Stream Segment on its own is